 Set financial goals

 If you’re keen on setting yourself a budget, you probably have some financial goals in the back of your mind that you would like to achieve.
 It is always important to remind yourself of these goals to keep you on track and remember the bigger picture.
 You want to save up for that beach holiday?
 Change your desktop and phone background to your dream destination.
 You want to get out of debt?
 Work out what your debt-free date will be if you stick to your budget, and write this down on notepads, diaries, and anywhere else that you will regularly see this date.
 Having frequent visual reminders of your financial goals is the best motivation you can get to stick to your budget, and stop you from making financial decisions that will blow your budget plan.
+Some people find that following the Dave Ramsey Baby Steps UK version works for them.

 Pay yourself first